totemmaker/totemmaker-docs/docs/mini-lab/index.md

 While not intended to be used in place of a professional level equipment, Mini Lab has its own advantages - small size, speed of setup and versatility could find its place in any makers shop.

-## What’s in the box
+## What’s in the kit

-In the Mini Lab kit you’ll find:
+In the Mini Lab you’ll find:

 * **[TotemDuino]** - our improved version of Arduino UNO platform
 * **[LabBoard]** - a capable experimentation and measuring platform